husarion/husarion_ros/README.md

 ## WiFi status

-This simple node gets WiFi signal strength  of currently connected networks and publish it as `diagnostic_msgs/DiagnosticArray`
+The `wifi.py` script is simple node which gets WiFi signal strength  of currently connected networks and publish it as `diagnostic_msgs/DiagnosticArray`.

 ### How to use